Chris Pratt stung in the eyeball by a bee | Entertainment - ExBulletin

 He tagged Erika in his post and wrote, “@texasbeeworks you inspire me!
 But for real”

-The ‘bee lady’ was quick to respond to the post and urged Chris to focus on his acting career instead, referencing his upcoming role in the video game movie ‘The Super Mario Bros.’
+The ‘bee lady’ was quick to respond to the message and urged Chris to focus on his acting career instead, referencing his upcoming role in the video game movie ‘The Super Mario Bros.’

 She wrote: “Wait – so now you gonna be a plumber and beekeeper @prattprattpratt?!
 If you let me save the bees and other professionals you can focus on rescuing the princess, Mario.”